Xenomes/Domoticz-TinyTUYA-Plugin/README.md

 ## Configuration

-Enter your apiRegion, apiKey, apiSecret and DeviceID (This id id used to detect all the other devices) from your IoT Cloud Platform account, keep the setting 'Data Timeout' disabled.
+Enter your apiRegion, apiKey, apiSecret and Search deviceID (This id is used to detect all the other devices) from your IoT Cloud Platform account, keep the setting 'Data Timeout' disabled.
 The initial setup of your devices should be done with the app and this plugin will detect/use the same settings and automatically find/add the devices into Domoticz.

 ## Usage

 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "TinyTUYA" -- configure and add the hardware there.

-Devices detected are created in the 'Devices' tab, to use them you need to click the green arrow icon and 'Add' them to Domoticz.
+## Test device

+I had only a RGBWW light to fully test the script, if there is missing a fuction in the plugin and it is not noted on the TODO list you can provide the data from you device by edit and running the debug_discovery.py in the tools dirictory.

 ## Change log